Lesser Swinecress (Lepidium didymum)

 Category: Broadleaf (Dicot).

-Height: Young Swinecress plants exist as rosettes until it matures and a stem develops.
+Height: Young Swinecress plants are rosettes until they mature and a stem develops.

-Lesser Swinecress grows in a prostrate or low-growing fashion.
+Lesser Swinecress grows in a prostrate fashion.
 The stems spread to almost 0.5 m along the ground but their tips tend to rise.
-The lower leaves grow on short stalks, whilst the upper leaves are stalkless and are alternate to one another along the stem.
+The lower leaves grow on short stalks, whilst the upper leaves are stalkless and are alternate to one another on the stem.

-Leaf length: The leaves are deeply lobed cut, but are not fully divided into leaflets (compound).
+Leaf length: The leaves of Annual Ragweed are deeply lobed, but are not fully divided into leaflets.
 They are about 1.5 to 7 cm long.

-Leaf width: The leaves can be hairy or hairless, and are 4 to 12 mm wide.
+Leaf width: Swinecress leaves are hairy or hairless, and are 4 to 12 mm wide.

 Reproduction: Lesser Swinecress spreads only by seed.

-Comments: The leaves become increasingly lobed and ultimately pinnate as the plant matures.
-As Swinecress matures, the prostrate stems form extensive mats on the ground if left alone.
+Comments: The leaves become more lobed and ultimately pinnate as the plant matures.
+As Swinecress matures, the prostrate stems form extensive mats on the ground.
 These look the same as Wireweed from a distance.

-Habitat: You find Swinecress in gardens, turf, along roadsides, and in disturbed areas.
+Habitat: You find Swinecress or Annual Ragweed in gardens, turf, along roadsides, and in disturbed areas.
 It tends to prefers higher rainfall areas.

 For more information on weeds check out our weed ID Chart.